nameko/nameko/docs/getting_in_touch.rst

 Getting in touch
 ================

-If you have questions for the nameko community or developers, there are a number of ways to get in touch:
+If you have questions for the Nameko community or developers, there are a number of ways to get in touch:

 GitHub
 ------